kubermatic/kubelb/README.md

 The agent expects a configmap with a kubeconf file to access the load balancer cluster.

-To create such run: `kubectl create --namespace kubelb configmap kubelb --from-file <path to kubelb kubeconf file>`
+To create such run: `kubectl create --namespace kubelb configmap kubelb --from-file=<path to kubelb kubeconf file>`

 Deploy to user cluster: `make deploy-agent`